 Elizabeth Warren and her Democratic Party colleagues are not pushing this change to create a more equitable system; they are pushing it because they believe it is the surest path to perpetual one-party rule.
 In about two-thirds of American states, voters register by party affiliation and registered Democrats outnumber registered Republicans by around 12 million across those states.

 Though Democratic politicians are making a mistake by using this statistic as proof of electoral advantage, they are doing just that and see the national popular vote as a guaranteed win for them.
 Once they – as the party in power – bring national voting under their control, they will never lose another election.
-The republic will be gone, genuine popular representation will be gone, and the United States will be a virtual dictatorship.We value your comments!
-Please weigh in on our comment section below.
+The republic will be gone, genuine popular representation will be gone, and the United States will be a virtual dictatorship.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com